The future of (individual) grid charges

-This is leading to increasing discussions about the transparency and appropriateness of grid fees as well as how the costs can be distributed more fairly among consumers and how incentives can be created for more efficient utilisation of the electricity grids.
-This includes, for example, adjustments to the grid fee structure, the promotion of flexibility measures and the digitalisation of electricity grids to improve grid utilisation and efficiency.
+This is leading to increasing discussions about the transparency and appropriateness of grid fees as well as how costs can be distributed more fairly among consumers and how incentives can be created for more efficient use of the electricity grids.
+This includes, for example, adjustments to the grid fee structure, the promotion of flexibility measures and the digitalization of electricity grids to improve grid utilization and efficiency.

 The fees to be paid are based on the grid load or seasonal peculiarities.
 Flexible grid fees could also be designed in such a way that consumers who can react flexibly to grid bottlenecks are rewarded with lower fees or even bonuses.
-This could incentivise consumers to shift loads or use battery energy storage systems, for example, in order to relieve the grid.
+This could create incentives to shift loads or use battery energy storage systems, for example, and thus relieve the grid.

-The current grid fee regulation also already contains various special regulations for the calculation of grid fees that support certain consumer groups or promote specific behaviour.
+The current grid fee regulation also already contains various special regulations for the calculation of grid fees that support certain consumer groups or promote specific behaviors.

-This ‘band load criterion’ is being questioned as part of the energy transition.
+This "band load criterion" is being questioned as part of the energy transition.
 The incentive to guarantee a continuous supply no longer fits in with the reality of German electricity generation, particularly the volatility of renewable generation.
-In addition, strict compliance with this criterion prevents flexibility, as any deviation could result in the loss of the individual grid fee and companies could face additional costs running into millions.
+In addition, strict compliance with this criterion prevents flexibility, as any deviation could result in the loss of the individual grid fee and companies could face additional costs in the millions.

 In order to avert this business-threatening scenario and still be able to utilise the benefits of industrial load flexibility to a certain extent for the benefit of grid security, the Federal Network Agency recently defined exceptions to the band load criterion.
 This means that companies will be allowed to reduce their load when electricity prices are particularly high.
 Put simply, these high-price phases result from a combination of a lack of renewable generation and high demand, such as often occurs in the mornings and evenings when photovoltaic generation is not fully available as the sun rises and sets and cannot yet or can no longer cover consumption.
 Reducing the load from industrial processes can have a price-reducing effect at these times because no expensive gas-fired power plants have to step in to flank the renewables in this phase of the so-called PV ramps, which is sensitive for the electricity grid.
 For industrial consumers, this has the pleasant side effect that they can in turn reduce their own electricity costs or sell the electricity they have already purchased over the long term into the market at a profit and thus further reduce the need for electricity to be generated in the short term with the help of this flexibility marketing.

-However, such special regulations do not have a long-term perspective simply because of their relevance to state aid - according to the Federal Network Agency, which is endeavouring to find a successor regulation that complies with state aid.
-However, cancelling the concession on grid fees for industrial companies altogether would deprive them of their economic prospects – a classic dilemma.
+However, such special regulations do not have a long-term perspective simply because of their relevance to state aid - according to the Federal Network Agency, which is striving for a successor regulation that complies with state aid.
+However, completely abolishing the concession on grid charges for industrial companies would deprive them of their economic prospects - a classic dilemma.

-Two possible solutions are outlined here, but these should be seen as suggestions rather than finalised concepts.
-Both are based on the retention of subsidised grid fees.
+Two possible solutions are outlined here, but these should be seen as suggestions rather than ready-made concepts.
+Both are based on maintaining the reduced grid fees.

 Variant 1 - The individual grid charge